juxt/edge/README.md

   identity)
 ```

+Ensure the version of the `cider/cider-nrepl` dependency matches the version of CIDER you are using.

-Start your REPL with the following
+Start your REPL with the following:

 ```
 boot cider dev